W3C logoWeb Accessibility Initiative (WAI) logo

 Hello Citylights Director,

-My colleague told me that you had some heat wave information so I went to the news page, but there was something strange going on.
+My colleague told me that you had some heat wave information so I went to the news page, however there was something strange going on.
 I found a sentence about the heat wave and temperatures, but then there was something about the violin case man.
-Much of the page seemed mixed up and was confusing for me to listen to - it appears it was not written in a linear fashion so that someone like me using a screen reader can easily understand it.
-In addition, your news page didn't seem to have any headings either — these help me understand the sections on the page and can help me navigate the stories.
+Much of the page seemed mixed up and was confusing for me to listen to - it appears it was not written in a linear fashion so that someone like me using a screen reader can understand it.

 Please let me know when these problems are addressed.